2.01 · Typology · Museums Musée de France · municipal · regional · private

 For full scholarly cataloguing (works, movements, loans, condition reports, exhibitions), CollectiveAccess is the reference.
 For simpler projects focused on public publication, Omeka may suffice.
 For historical archives tied to the museum, ICA-AtoM is more natural.
 The right choice depends on the depth of curatorial work expected — we run that audit for free.

-How does CollectiveAccess compare to Micromusée, Flora or MuseumPlus?
+How does CollectiveAccess compare to proprietary museum software?

 CollectiveAccess is open source (GPL licence, public code on GitHub), no per-user fee, your service provider is interchangeable.
-Proprietary vendors charge per user or per module, and the code stays opaque.
-At equivalent functionality on scholarly management and statutory compliance, the cumulative ten-year cost is generally lower on the open-source side — the initial investment being comparable.
+Proprietary vendors typically charge per user or per module, and the code stays opaque.
+At equivalent functionality on scholarly management, the cumulative ten-year cost is generally lower on the open-source side — the initial investment being comparable.

 How much does a CollectiveAccess base cost for a museum?